mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 ## Setup the MongoDB Atlas Backend

-3. Create a [MongoDB Cloud](https://cloud.mongodb.com/) user account and ensure that you have access to an organization/project.
+1. Create a [MongoDB Cloud](https://cloud.mongodb.com/) user account and ensure that you have access to an organization/project.

-4. Under the Database tab, click "Build A Database" and [create a free MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and call it ```Connected-Vehicle-DB```. <br>You can choose a Free Tier (Shared), Serverless, or Dedicated cluster.
+2. Under the Database tab, click "Build A Database" and [create a free MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and call it ```Connected-Vehicle-DB```. <br>You can choose a Free Tier (Shared), Serverless, or Dedicated cluster.

+4. Under the Database tab, click "Build A Database" and [create a free MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and call it ```Connected-Vehicle-DB```.
+<a></a>
+<li>        You can choose a Free Tier (Shared), Serverless, or Dedicated cluster.</li>

 ### Obtain your Connection String